-Join us at The Big Picnic.
-We were inspired by the long-time Japanese cultural tradition of Hanami, which literally translates to “flower (hana-) viewing (mi)”.
-We want to share this experience with everyone under Queen Elizabeth Park’s iconic cherry blossom canopy.
+Join us at The Big Picnic on Sunday.
+Inspired by the long-time Japanese cultural tradition of ohanami* which literally translates to “cherry blossom (hana) viewing (mi)”, we want to share this experience with everyone under Queen Elizabeth Park’s iconic cherry blossom canopy.

-The closest Skytrain Station is King Edward, about 5 blocks away.
+The closest Canada Line Skytrain Stations are King Edward and Oakridge 41st, about 5 blocks away.

 Bus 15 stops on Cambie just outside the park.